 A managed service is any time-consuming or recurring task that is important to the business, but can be outsourced to maximize efficiency.
 These services include regular updates and maintenance on the backend of a digital site.
 Managed support services can take on tasks that use valuable internal resources, freeing up your employees to focus on strategic initiatives instead of mundane maintenance.

 What Does a Managed Services Provider do?

-While many managed service providers stop at website maintenance, managed services can also include value-added integrated marketing support.
-Landing page development, A/B testing, analytics, reporting, and SEO can be offloaded to external teams to data-driven marketing even easier.
+While many managed services providers stop at website maintenance, managed services can also include value-added integrated marketing support.
+Landing page development, A/B testing, analytics, reporting, and SEO can be offloaded to external teams to make data-driven marketing even easier.